kaiserdj/rl-garage-assets/README.md

 Due to the encryption of the original files, I collect all the data and images, from [RL Garage](https://rocket-league.com/items)

+It still has a few items that are not detected well, but it only hovers around 100 objects, it is still working on it.

 ### Install
 Clone this project